 In this section we are providing a summary of the current changes in the Situation Report.
 For a PDF of the full Situation Report click on the link to the right.
 To receive these daily updates via email, sign up for alerts here.

 Current Virus Statistics:

-Vashon Island COVID-19 Case Count as of 5/29/20:
+Vashon Island COVID-19 Case Count as of 6/4/20:

 · 4 confirmed positive cases, 0 change since last Situation Report yesterday